Mixing Makes Markovian Contexts Cheap for Linear Bandits: Related Work

 \section{Related Work}

-\paragraph{Linear and contextual linear bandits.} The ordinary (single-context) linear bandit problem is known to admit worst-case regret of order $O(d\sqrt{T\log T})$ (e.g., \citealp{lattimore2020}).
-Such rates are also achieved with high probability by optimism-based algorithms, such as OFUL, and are minimax-optimal up to logarithmic factors according to existing lower bounds (e.g., \citealp{dani2008stochastic,abbasi2011improved,lattimore2020bandit}).
-In linear contextual bandits, each round reveals a context-dependent action set, and rewards are linear in an unknown parameter; canonical algorithms such as LinUCB/OFUL and linear Thompson sampling achieve $\tilde O(d\sqrt{T})$ regret under sub-Gaussian noise (e.g., \citealp{chu2011contextual,abbasi2011improved,agrawal2013thompson,lattimore2020bandit}).
-While these worst-case rates match those of linear bandits in order, reductions from stochastic contextual models to linear bandits are highly advantageous because they inherit sharper finite-time guarantees from linear-bandit solvers (often improving constants and logarithmic factors), simplify the algorithms and analysis, and because they enable the use of linear-bandit techniques in settings where the corresponding contextual analyses are substantially more involved, such as model misspecification, batched interaction, and robustness to adversarial corruptions \citep{hanna2023contexts}.
+The ordinary (single-context) linear bandit problem admits worst-case regret of order $O(d\sqrt{T\log T})$ (e.g., \citet{lattimore2020}), achieved up to logarithmic factors by optimism-based algorithms such as OFUL and known to be minimax-optimal up to logarithmic factors \citep{dani2008stochastic,abbasi2011improved,lattimore2020bandit}.
+In linear contextual bandits, each round reveals a context-dependent action set, and rewards are linear in an unknown parameter; canonical algorithms such as LinUCB/OFUL and linear Thompson sampling achieve $\tilde O(d\sqrt{T})$ regret under sub-Gaussian noise \citep{chu2011contextual,abbasi2011improved,agrawal2013thompson,lattimore2020bandit}.
+While these rates match those of linear bandits in order, reduction-based approaches from stochastic contextual models to linear bandits are particularly powerful: they yield sharper finite-time guarantees, simplify both algorithms and analysis, and enable extensions to settings such as misspecification, batched interaction, and adversarial corruption \citep{hanna2023contexts}.
+Our work extends this line by removing the independence assumption and handling temporally correlated (Markovian) context processes.

-\paragraph{Asymptotically optimal exploration in contextual linear bandits.} Beyond worst-case optimality, a substantial line of work aims to achieve asymptotically optimal (problem-dependent) regret by designing exploration policies guided by regret lower bounds, often via primal--dual or saddle-point reformulations.
-In the contextual linear bandit setting, \citet{hao2020adaptive} develop exploration that adapts to benign context distributions and improves asymptotic behavior compared to standard optimistic methods.
-Building on lower-bound--driven optimization viewpoints and online learning ideas, \citet{tirinzoni2020asymptotically} propose SOLID, an asymptotically optimal algorithm with improved computational and finite-time properties under i.i.d.\ contexts.
-These works are complementary to ours: they refine exploration when contexts are independent, whereas our focus is on temporal dependence in the context sets.

-\paragraph{Stochastic contextual linear bandits with random action sets and reduction.} The closest starting point for our results is the recent reduction framework of \citet{hanna2023contexts}, that study stochastic contextual linear bandits where each context is a \emph{random set of actions}.
-They show that, when the context distribution is known, one can reduce the problem exactly to an ordinary linear bandit by constructing a surrogate action set from the expected argmax action.
-When the context distribution is unknown, they reduce to a sequence of \emph{misspecified} linear bandit instances and retain $\tilde{O}(d\sqrt{T})$-type worst-case regret.
-The follow up work in \citet{hanna2023efficient}, proposed a computationally efficient implementation of the reduction algorithms.
-Our work extends this reduction to a strictly more dependent regime in which the random action sets evolve according to a Markov chain rather than i.i.d.\ sampling.